elibessen/python-fractals/README.md

 ## Mandelbrot sets

-A Mandelbrot set is defined by the set of complex numbers $c$ for which the complexm numbers of the sequence $z_{n}$ remain bounded in absolute value.
+A Mandelbrot set is defined by the set of complex numbers c for which the complexm numbers of the sequence $z_{n}$ remain bounded in absolute value.
 The sequence $z_n$ is defined by:

 - $z_{0}$
 - $z_{n+1}=z_{n}^2+c$